 Scanning Checks to Import Data and Images¶

-The TouchPoint Check Scan application requires Java 8 or later (32-bit) on Windows 7 or later.
-It is not supported on earlier versions of Windows OS or on Mac OS.
+The TouchPoint Check Scan application requires Windows 7 or later.
+It is not supported on earlier version of Windows OS or on Mac OS.

 Setting Up the Scanner¶